Alcohol intolerance

 Preparing for your appointment

-Although alcohol intolerance usually isn't a serious issue as long as you don't drink alcohol, you might want to discuss it with your doctor at your next appointment.
-Here's some information to help you get ready for your appointment.
+Although alcohol intolerance usually isn't a serious issue if you don't drink alcohol, you might want to discuss it with your healthcare team at your next appointment.
+Here's some information to help you get ready.

 Make a list of:

-• Your symptoms, including any that seem unrelated to the reason for which you scheduled the appointment, and when they occur.
+- Your symptoms, including any that seem unrelated to the reason for which you scheduled the appointment, and when they happen.

-• All medications, vitamins or supplements you take and the dosage.
+- All medicines, vitamins or supplements you take and the dosage.

-For alcohol intolerance, some questions to ask your doctor include:
+For alcohol intolerance, some questions to ask include:

-• Are any of my medications likely causing or worsening my reaction to alcohol?
+- Are any of my medicines likely causing or worsening my reaction to alcohol?

 What to expect from your doctor

-• What beverages — beer, wine, mixed drink or a particular type of liquor — trigger your symptoms?
+- What alcoholic beverages trigger your symptoms?
+Are you bothered by beer, wine, mixed drinks or a particular type of liquor?

-• Have you tried over-the-counter allergy medications, such as antihistamines, for your reaction, and if so, did they help?
+- Have you tried nonprescription allergy medicines, such as antihistamines, for your reaction, and if so, did they help?

 What you can do in the meantime